 Norway.
 Contact Finn Haugli

-Elisabeth recently retired from programming backend databases and is currently serving as president of the North American Rock Garden Society (NARGS) as well as the society’s webmaster.
+Elisabeth retired from programming backend databases and is currently serving as webmaster for the North American Rock Garden Society (NARGS).
+She is the current past president.
 Over the years, she has worked in many capacities for NARGS, starting at the chapter level (Newsletter Editor, Chair, Treasurer, Program Manager, etc.) As the 1994-96 NARGS Seed Exchange Director, she managed the complete operation with the help of the Connecticut and Berkshire chapters.
 Before passing it on, she split it into a three-part operation for future exchanges.
 For many years now, she has economically arranged several of the NARGS Speakers Tour for its chapters.
 An avid seed grower since joining NARGS, she was sowing well over 1,400 packets of seed yearly by the late ‘90s.
 She built raised berms, hill pocket, and shade gardens to house all the plants and kept over 2,500 species thriving.
 At the turn of the millennium, Elisabeth moved her gardening to a blank slate of property in the hills or northwest Connecticut.
 Since then, she and her husband Rod have built a greenhouse, stone walls, plunge beds, troughs, raised beds, sand beds, and extensive crevice gardens.
 In 2018 they received the Linc and Timmy Foster Millstream Garden Award from NARGS for creating a superior garden that reflects the standards of the Millstream Garden.
 Still sowing seed, she has tapered down to a couple of hundred packets of seed a year.
 But she is still constructing additional outlays to her crevice gardens.